omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </p>

   <p>
-    Cash was known for his deep, distinctive bass-baritone voice, the &#8220;freight train&#8221; sound of his Tennessee Three backing band, his demeanor, and his dark clothing, which earned him the nickname &#8220;The Man in Black&#8221;.
-He traditionally started his concerts with the introduction &#8220;Hello, I'm Johnny Cash&#8221;.
+    Cash was known for his deep, distinctive bass-baritone voice, the “freight train” sound of his Tennessee Three backing band, his demeanor, and his dark clothing, which earned him the nickname “The Man in Black”.
+He traditionally started his concerts with the introduction “Hello, I'm Johnny Cash”.
   </p>

   <p>
     Much of Cash's music, especially that of his later career, echoed themes of sorrow, moral tribulation, and redemption.
-His signature songs include &#8220;I Walk the Line&#8221;, &#8220;Folsom Prison Blues&#8221;, &#8220;Ring of Fire&#8221;, &#8220;Get Rhythm&#8221;, and &#8220;Man in Black&#8221;.
-He also recorded humorous songs, such as &#8220;One Piece at a Time&#8221; and &#8220;A Boy Named Sue&#8221;, a duet with June Carter called &#8220;Jackson&#8221;, as well as railroad songs such as &#8220;Rock Island Line.&#8221;
+His signature songs include “I Walk the Line”, “Folsom Prison Blues”, “Ring of Fire”, “Get Rhythm”, and “Man in Black”.
+He also recorded humorous songs, such as “One Piece at a Time” and “A Boy Named Sue”, a duet with June Carter called “Jackson”, as well as railroad songs such as “Rock Island Line.”
   </p>

   <p>
-    He sold over 90 million albums in his nearly fifty-year career and came to occupy a &#8220;commanding position in music history&#8221;.
+    He sold over 90 million albums in his nearly fifty-year career and came to occupy a “commanding position in music history”.
   </p>

   <h4>